susiteemu/suksiboksi-influxdb/README.md

-# suksiboksi-influxdb
+# InfluxDB in a docker

-InfluxDB in a docker for my suksiboksi server setup
+This repository contains setupping InfluxDB in a docker.
+This is part of my suksiboksi server setup.